New opening: Palermo Hub - Via Messina 7/d - Palermo

 Items with sentimental value have no objective market value and are therefore difficult to appraise.
 In such cases, only an agreement among the heirs can facilitate a fair distribution or liquidation of the deceased’s estate.

 Agenzia delle Successioni is composed of a team of professionals ready to assist heirs in avoiding costly mistakes.
-Getting a free initial consultation is easy, just fill out the form.
+Getting a initial consultation is easy, just fill out the form.

 Customer Service